Have you recently been arrested for engaging in unlawful sexual conduct with a minor in Columbus, OH?

 People who violate this Ohio law are guilty of importuning.

 In the Buckeye State, courts may classify importuning as a:

 - Felony of the fourth degree

 - Felony of the second degree

 Is a Franklin County prosecutor accusing you of committing one of these sex offenses?
-Then please do not hesitate to reach out to an attorney from Koenig & Owen, LLC.
+Then please do not hesitate to reach out to an attorney from James D. Owen, LLC.
 We have years of experience in the legal field and are ready to help you fight to clear your name.